boydaihungst/gvfs.yazi/README.md

 > [!NOTE]
 > There is a bug with yazi, which prevent mounted folders from refreshing after unmounted.
-> If you encounter this issue, try create new tab, or move cursor up and down a little bit to for yazi to refresh.
+> If you encounter this issue, try create new tab, or move cursor up and down a little bit for yazi to refresh.

 ## Requirements